kddubey/cappr/thoughts.md

 ## Where I struggled

 It's well known that attention keys and values should be cached whenever text is repeated for inference.
-Getting this feature to align with the CAPPr scheme took a bit of nitty gritty handling of pad tokens and position IDs.
+Getting this feature to align with the CAPPr scheme took a lot of nitty gritty handling of pad tokens and position IDs.
 The current GPTModel implementations in HuggingFace don't always handle them correctly (but this will change [soon](https://github.com/huggingface/transformers/issues/18104#issuecomment-1465629955)).